kuzudev/kuzudev.github.io/articles/vit.md

 As for normalization, in ViT Layer Normalization (LN) is using.

 Layer normalization operates over the features of each individual sample.
 This distinguishes it from batch normalization, which is widely applied in CNNs.
+[Good explanation of layer normalization](https://wandb.ai/wandb_fc/LayerNorm/reports/Layer-Normalization-in-Pytorch-With-Examples---VmlldzoxMjk5MTk1?galleryTag=beginner).

 ### MLP